imbianchi/imbianchi/README.md

 🧔‍♂️ Full Stack developer building path to DevOps, Linux specialist and Business Development Manager.
 Lifelong learning adept.<br>
 🎯 Goals: To evolve, to build and prosper.<br>
-👨‍🎓 Computer Systems Analyst student.<br>
+👨‍🎓 Software Engineer student.<br>
-👨‍🏭 Currently working as Developer Tools Support Analyst at ExxonMobil • Pantheon Inc.<br>
+👨‍🏭 Currently working as Developer Tools Support Analyst at ExxonMobil<br>
-🥋 Looking for a mentor/sensei.<br>
+🥋 Searching for mentor/sensei.<br>

 Sometimes drummer, sometimes gamer.
 Always a reader.<br>
-AI & automation lover.<br>
+Automation lover.<br>
 Building the habit to contribute to Open Source.
 I believe in free knowlegde.<br>
 Always searching new technologies and inner abilities to learn.<br>